pomonam/kronfluence/README.md

 ---

 > **Kronfluence** is a PyTorch package designed to compute [influence functions](https://arxiv.org/abs/1703.04730) using [Kronecker-factored Approximate Curvature (KFAC)](https://arxiv.org/abs/1503.05671) or [Eigenvalue-corrected KFAC (EKFAC)](https://arxiv.org/abs/1806.03884).
-For a detailed description of the methodology, see the [**paper**](https://arxiv.org/abs/2308.03296), *Studying Large Language Model Generalization with Influence Functions*.
+For detailed description of the methodology, see the [**paper**](https://arxiv.org/abs/2308.03296), *Studying Large Language Model Generalization with Influence Functions*.

 ---

 > [!WARNING]